-Click Next to make an API request to the Oracle Cloud Infrastructure service and open the Virtual System Settings screen.
+Click Next to make an API request to the Oracle Cloud Infrastructure service and open the Appliance Settings page.

-- 3. Optionally edit storage settings used for the exported virtual machine in Oracle Cloud Infrastructure.
-You can change the following settings: - The name of the bucket used to store the exported files. - Whether to store the custom image in Oracle Cloud Infrastructure. - The name for the custom image in Oracle Cloud Infrastructure. - The launch mode for the custom image.
+- 3. (Optional) Edit storage settings used for the exported virtual machine in Oracle Cloud Infrastructure.
+You can change the following settings: - The name of the bucket used to store the exported files. - Whether to store the custom image in Oracle Cloud Infrastructure. - The display name for the custom image in Oracle Cloud Infrastructure. - The launch mode for the custom image.